dart-lang/language/accepted/future-releases/type-modifiers/feature-specification.md

 Experiment flag: type-modifiers

-This proposal specifies three modifiers that can be placed on classes and mixins to allow an author to control whether the type allows being implemented, extended, both, or neither.
-The proposed modifiers are:
+This proposal specifies four modifiers that can be placed on classes and mixins to allow an author to control whether the type allows being implemented, extended, and/or mixed in from outside of the library where it's defined.

+Informally, the modifiers are:

-*   No modifier: As today, the type has no restrictions.
+*   No modifier: Mostly as today where the class or mixin has no restrictions, except that we no longer allow a class to be used as a mixin by default.

-*   `base`: The type can be extended (if a class) or mixed in (if a mixin) but not implemented.
+*   `base`: On a class, the class can be extended but not implemented.
+On a mixin, the mixin can be mixed in but not implemented.
+In other words, it takes away implementation.

-*   `interface`: The type can be implemented but not extended or mixed in.
+*   `interface`: The class or mixin can be used as an interface but not extended or mixed in.
+In other words, it takes away being used as a subclass through extension or mixing in.

-*   `final`: The type can't be extended, mixed in, or implemented.
+*   `final`: The class or mixin can't be used as a superclass, mixin, or an interface.

+*   `mixin`: As a modifier on a class, allows the class to be used as a mixin.

-This proposal is a blend of three earlier proposals:
+This proposal is a blend of two earlier proposals and some other discussion:

 * An earlier proposal also called "[type modifiers][]"
-* ["Closed" and "base"][]
 * [Access modifiers using closed, sealed, open and interface][leaf proposal]

 The older [type modifiers][] document has some motivation and discussion around